Find Affordable College Courses

 159 Yearly Graduations

 Grand Canyon University comes in at #3 on our list of the most popular colleges offering master's degrees in educational/instructional technology.
 Each year, around 103,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,401 per year, while in-state graduate students, on average, pay $10,621 per year.
-For the 2020-2021 academic year, 159 master's degrees were handed out to educational/instructional technology majors at Grand Canyon University.
-About 78% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,390 per year, while in-state graduate students, on average, pay $10,138 per year.
+During the most recent year for which we have data, 159 people received their master's degree in educational/instructional technology from Grand Canyon University.
+Of these students, 82% were women and 34% were members of underrepresented racial-ethnic groups.

 #4